 Prepping the fresh herbs: Chop Italian flat-leaf parsley (½ cup), sage (2 tablespoons), and thyme (1 tablespoon).

 Preheat the oven to 350°F (175°C).
-Place the oven rack to the middle level.
-Coat the inside of a deep 9 x 13-inch baking pan with about 1 tablespoon of room temperature butter.
+Place the oven rack on the middle level.
+Coat the inside of a deep 9 x 13-inch baking pan with about 1 tablespoon of room-temperature butter.
 Set aside.

-Place the room temperature toasted bread in a large bowl.
+Place the room-temperature toasted bread in a large mixing bowl.
 Set aside.

-In a large saucepan, over medium heat, add 1 tablespoon of olive oil.
+Add 1 tablespoon of olive oil over medium heat in a large skillet or saucepan.
 Add 1 pound of bulk sweet Italian sausage.

-Use a fork or a potato masher to break up the sausage into small pieces.
+Use a fork or a potato masher to break the sausage meat into small pieces.
 Cook for approximately 8-10 minutes until no longer pink and lightly browned.

 With a slotted spoon, transfer the cooked sausage to a large shallow bowl to cool down.
 Leave the sausage fat in the pan.

-Add 1 tablespoon of olive oil and 4 tablespoons of butter to the saucepan.
-Add 1 large yellow onion (diced, about 2 cups) and 1 fennel bulb (diced, about 2 cups).
+Add 1 tablespoon olive oil and 4 tablespoons of butter to the saucepan.
+Add 1 large yellow onion (diced, about 2 cups) and 1 fennel bulb (about 2 cups).

-Sauté over medium heat for about 8-10 minutes until cooked through and just beginning to brown.
+Sauté onions and fennel over medium heat for about 8-10 minutes until cooked and just beginning to brown.
 Stir occasionally.

 Combining the stuffing ingredients

-In a very large bowl, gently toss together the toasted bread, sauteed sausage, and vegetables.
+In a large bowl, gently toss the toasted bread, sauteed sausage, and vegetables.

 Add ½ cup chopped Italian flat-leaf parsley, 2 tablespoons chopped fresh sage,1 tablespoon chopped fresh thyme, 1 teaspoon salt, and ½ teaspoon pepper.
-Toss together and taste.
+Toss this bread mixture together and taste.
 Adjust seasonings.
-Add the chopped, parboiled chestnuts (about 12 ounces).
+Add the parboiled chopped chestnuts (about 12 ounces).

-Slowly add 1¼ cup of room temperature chicken(or vegetable) broth and toss gently together.
-The toasted bread will begin to re-hydrate by absorbing this liquid.
+Slowly add 1¼ cup of room temperature chicken(or vegetable) broth and toss gently.
+The toasted bread will begin to rehydrate by absorbing this liquid.

-If you squeeze the bread with your hands, the cubes should still feel crisp, but beginning to soften on the outside.
+If you squeeze the bread with your hands, the cubes should still feel crisp but begin to soften on the outside.
 Taste again and adjust for salt and pepper.

 Whisk together 2 eggs with about 1 cup of chicken broth.
 Add this liquid mixture to the stuffing and gently combine.